systematic-magic/AgingPMCtest/research_papers_html.rst

 10.1.
 Author List
 ^^^^^^^^^^^^^^^^^
 10.1.1.
-Check that author names in the List of Authors are in-line with the following format: |br|
+Check that author names in the list of authors are in-line with the following format: |br|
 |span_format_start| LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th) |span_end|